otr4j/otrv4/review.md

 1. No longer use _ECDH public key_ as identifier for ratchet.
 (Only as public key.)
 1. Cannot conclude duplicate messages: for any duplicate message, the Message Keys (if even previously stored) would now be gone.
 Without ability to authenticate, message could be: duplicate, corrupted or malicious.
 1. Would only need to track past _public keys_ to detect reuse.
+1. Relying on `i` makes logic more complicated due to need to take into account `i-1` if sender next for rotation or `i-2` if receiver next for rotation but message is from earlier ratchet therefore rotation is not yet required.

 Proposal 2: embrace _ECDH public key_ as (arbitrary) identifier